By Abby Normal

 I tolerated the most offensive behaviors.

-I convinced myself I loved him so much, I willingly jumped back in line.
+I convinced myself I loved him so much, so i willingly jumped back in line.
 As the other woman, I tolerated his relationship with a coworker as she moved in with him and had his baby.
 When that relationship ended, I had so little self-esteem that I agreed to reconcile our differences.
-We moved back in together, and I wasted no time in notifying the court to suspend child support.
+We moved back in together, and I wasted no time in notifying the court to suspend child custody.

 I worked evenings as a C.N.A.
 He would often call me at work to say he was going out with his sister.
 They left our children in the care of her 11-year-old until after 10 p.m., when I got off work.
 The parenting responsibilities belonged to me; he would often leave for days at a time.
 If I called him to find out when he would be home or who he was with, he accused me of “mothering” him.
 He told everyone that we were not together, and that I just could not let him go.
 According to him, I created all our problems.
 He convinced everyone of my instability, successfully isolating me from any human connection.
 I felt more alone than ever.